umbraco/UmbracoDocs/umbraco-cms/reference/configuration/maximumuploadsizesettings.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-meta.Title: "Umbraco Maximum upload size settings" meta.Description: "Information on how to change the default cap of upload size"
+description: "Information on how to change the default cap of upload size"
 ---

 Umbraco does not touch the default maximum allowed content size of the different services, but you can configure this yourself.